 At just over 250 km long the Varzuga is the largest river on the southern part of the Kola Peninsula.
 It is also the most productive, with an annual catch (and release) in excess of 10,000 salmon.
 The Varzuga freezes over in October and remains under ice until late A|pril or early May, so the season is inevitably a short one.
 Getting to this part of Russia is a challenge: it entails a one and a half hour helicopter journey from Murmansk, mainly over remote and uninhabited tundra.

 This is a very prolific grilse river, with most fish in the 5 to 7 lb region and just the occasional double-figure fish.
 Despite the difficult journey, we would most strongly recommend it to anyone new to salmon fishing; it's a great place to learn a lot very quickly.
-(Incidentally, our introductory Guide to Salmon and Sea Trout Fishing is available online, and of course we recommend it unreservedly if not altogether impartially!)

 To fish the Varzuga you have to brave a two-hour